 - November 2, 2016

 - April 21-23, 2016

 AANA Foundation 2016 Award Nominations Due March 31

 Each year the AANA Foundation presents awards at the AANA Annual Congress to individuals who have made a difference in the nurse anesthetist community.
 Take the time to recognize someone you appreciate.
 The deadline for Award nominations is March 31, 2016.
-Click here to access the nomination/application forms for:
+See nomination/application forms for:

 - Advocate of the Year—Presented to an advocate committed to supporting the AANA Foundation and encouraging others to do the same.

 - John F. Garde Researcher of the Year—Presented to an individual who has made a significant contribution to the practice of anesthesia through clinical research.

 - Rita L. LeBlanc Philanthropist of the Year—Presented to an individual who has donated time, talent and direct financial support to the AANA Foundation and other deserving organizations.